Community-Run-eXperimental-Network/docs/docs/bird_config.md

 # directly attached networks - i.e. nexthop = 0.0.0.0)
 protocol direct crxnDirect {

+		# Import from direct -> bird into bird's `crxn` table
         import filter crxn6;
         table crxn;

+		# Only doing this so it shows by default in looking glass
         import filter crxn6;
-        table master; #Only doing this so it shows by default in looking glass }
+        table master;
+}
 ```